-Dale Ho (@dale_e_ho) is the Director of the ACLU's Voting Rights Project, and supervises the ACLU’s voting rights litigation and advocacy work nationwide.
+Dale Ho (@dale_e_ho) was the Director of the ACLU’s Voting Rights Project, and supervised the ACLU’s voting rights litigation nationwide.

 Prior to joining the ACLU, Dale was Assistant Counsel at the NAACP Legal Defense Fund; an associate at Fried, Frank, Harris, Shriver & Jacobson LLP; and a judicial law clerk, first to Judge Barbara S. Jones, U.S. District Court for the Southern District of New York, and then to Judge Robert S. Smith, New York Court of Appeals.
 He is a graduate of Yale Law School and Princeton University.